akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The expected values are:
 - `field`: the attribute code or property
 - `items`: the value codes.
-It has to be an array of the items to add.
+It has to be an array of the items you need to add.
 - `locale`: the locale code for which the value is assigned (optional)
 - `scope`: the channel code for which the value is assigned (optional)